MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-the-microsoftml-package.md

 ---

-# What is the MicrosoftML package?
+# What is MicrosoftML?

-**MicrosoftML** for **Microsoft Machine Learning Server** and **SQL Server Machine Learning Services** adds state-of-the-art data transforms, machine learning algorithms, and pre-trained models to R and Python functionality.

-The **data transforms** provided by MicrosoftML allow you to compose a custom set of transforms in a pipeline that are applied to your data before training or testing.
+MicrosoftML adds state-of-the-art data transforms, machine learning algorithms, and pre-trained models to R and Python functionality.
+The *data transforms* provided by MicrosoftML allow you to compose a custom set of transforms in a pipeline that are applied to your data before training or testing.
 The primary purpose of these transforms is to allow you to format your data.

+The MicrosoftML functions are provided through the **MicrosoftML** package installed with [Machine Learning Server](../what-is-machine-learning-server.md), Microsoft R Client, and [SQL Server Machine Learning Services](https://docs.microsoft.com/sql/advanced-analytics/getting-started-with-machine-learning-services).

-The MicrosoftML packages provides fast and scalable **machine learning algorithms** that enable you to tackle common machine learning tasks such as classification, regression, and anomaly detection.
+Functions provide fast and scalable *machine learning algorithms* that enable you to tackle common machine learning tasks such as classification, regression, and anomaly detection.
 These high-performance algorithms are multi-threaded, some of which execute off disk, so that they can scale up to 100s of GBs on a single-node.
 They are especially suitable for handling a large corpus of text data or high-dimensional categorical data.
 It enables you to run these functions locally on Windows or Linux machines or on Azure HDInsight (Hadoop/Spark) clusters.

-**pre-trained models** for sentiment analysis and image featurization can also be installed and deployed with MicrosoftML.
+[Pre-trained models](../install/microsoftml-install-pretrained-models.md) for sentiment analysis and image featurization can also be installed and deployed with MicrosoftML.
 For more information on the pre-trained models and samples, see [R samples for MicrosoftML](sample-microsoftml.md) and [Python samples for MicrosoftML](../python/samples-microsoftml-python.md).

-<a name="platform-availability"></a>
-## Installation and platform availability

-MicrosoftML is installed as part of **Microsoft Machine Learning Server 9.2.1**, **Microsoft R Client**, and in the **SQL Server Machine Learning Services** on various platforms.
-For information on the supported platforms, see [Supported Platforms for Machine Learning Server](../install/r-server-install-supported-platforms.md).

-To install pre-trained machine learning models for sentiment analysis and image featurization, you must opt in during setup.
-For details, see [Pre-trained machine learning models](../install/microsoftml-install-pretrained-models.md).

 ## Match algorithms to machine learning tasks

-Matching data transforms and machine learning algorithms to appropriate data science tasks is key designing successful intelligent applications.
+Matching data transforms and machine learning algorithms to appropriate data science tasks is key to designing successful intelligent applications.

-### Machine learning tasks
+## Machine learning tasks

 The **MicrosoftML** package implements algorithms that can perform a variety of machine learning tasks: